HIGHLIGHTS FROM PAST DECADES

 First Abitur Graduation

-The John F. Kennedy Friendship Center is founded.
+John F. Kennedy Friendship Center

 The renovation and expansion of the school’s buildings begins, taking eight years to complete; Architect: Prof. Dipl.-Ing.
 Harald Deilmann